UDST/urbansim_templates/README.md

 ModelManager works directly with the current versions of [UrbanSim](https://github.com/udst/urbansim) and [Orca](https://github.com/udst/orca), and is fully interoperable with existing UrbanSim projects and model steps.

-### Long-term vision

-The goal with this is to make it easier to develop UrbanSim templates -- combinations of data schemas and model steps that we can use in multiple projects without requiring too much customization.

-The ModelManager workflow will streamline rollout of a template: once the data is in place, we can estimate and validate model steps by walking through pre-filled Jupyter Notebooks.

-There are side benefits as well: easier experimentation with model specifications, easier benchmarking and comparison of alternative model flows (including future hooks for auto-specification), and hopefully easier interoperability with GUI components.

-The tradeoff is that model steps from a template class will not be as flexible as general-purpose Orca steps.
-But since there is a lot of commonality among UrbanSim implementations, it should get us pretty far.

-### How it works

-To work with ModelManager, a model step class needs to implement the following features:

-1. Ability to save itself to a dictionary (a `to_dict()` method)

-2. Ability to rebuild itself from a dictionary (a `from_dict()` [class method](http://stackabuse.com/pythons-classmethod-and-staticmethod-explained/))

-(ModelManager will handle conversion of the dictionaries to/from YAML or some other future storage format.)

-3. Ability to run itself (e.g. a `run()` method)

-4. Ability to register itself with ModelManager (a `register()` method) -- just a single line of code, implemented by combining the prior three capabilities

-### Developer guide
+### Design patterns for template development

-Let's keep the master branch clean and runnable.
+- Let's keep the master branch clean and runnable.
 To make fixes or add features, create a new branch, and open a pull request when you're ready to merge code into master.
 Have someone else review it before merging, if possible.

-### Design patterns

-#### Shared code
+- A template should be a Python class that can (a) save itself to a dict, (b) rebuild itself from a dict using a method named `from_dict()`, (c) run itself using a method named `run()`, and (d) register itself with `modelmanager` using a method named `register()`.